joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5916252/2024/11/11/tyreek-hill-dolphins-wrist-injury/

 **Some Arizona Latinos Find New Home Within Republican Party**\
 `President-elect Donald J. Trump won Arizona, flipping the swing state back to red.
-Younger Latino voters, like José Castro, were among those who shifted to the right, turning to older Republicans like Gerry Navarro, who were ready and willing to welcome him into their party.`\
+Younger Latino voters, like José Castro, were among those who shifted to the right, turning to older Republicans like Gerry Navarro who were ready and willing to welcome him into the party.`\
 https://nytimes.com/video/world/americas/100000009815630/arizona-latino-vote-trump.html

 **John Robinson, legendary USC and LA Rams coach, dies at 89**\